British Columbia: Water

 BC Ferries was established as a provincial crown corporation in 1960 to provide passenger and vehicle ferry service between Vancouver Island and the Lower Mainland as a cheaper and more reliable alternative to the service operated by the Canadian Pacific Railway and other private operators.
-It now operates 25 routes among the islands of British Columbia, as well as between the islands and the mainland.
+It now operates 25 routes among the islands of British Columbia, and between the islands and the mainland.

 Ferry service to Washington is offered by the Washington State Ferries (between Sidney and Anacortes) and Black Ball Transport (between Victoria and Port Angeles, Washington).
 Ferry service over inland lakes and rivers is provided by the Ministry of Transportation and Infrastructure.
-Various other coastal ferries are operated privately.
+Other coastal ferries are operated privately.

+The SeaBus ferry connects Lonsdale Quay in the City of North Vancouver and Waterfront station in Vancouver.

 Commercial ocean transport is of vital importance.
 Major ports are at Vancouver, Roberts Bank (near Tsawwassen), Prince Rupert, and Victoria.

 Vancouver, Victoria, and Prince Rupert are also major ports of call for cruise ships.
 In 2007, a large maritime container port was opened in Prince Rupert with an inland sorting port in Prince George.